 The type of lower back problems that can be linked to this condition includes spinal stenosis, degenerative disc disease, lumbar herniated disc, and spondylolisthesis.

 When this medical term is used it’s often used to describe lingering symptoms of leg pain including numbness, tingling, and general weakness.
-This pain or discomfort can start to travel from the lower back (spine) and head through the buttocks into one’s legs.
+This back pain as a result. pain or discomfort can start to travel from the lower back (spine) and head through the buttocks into one’s legs.
 This can be traced with the sciatic nerve in each leg.
-Please note, this pain is not always consistent and may become infrequent from time to time.
+Please note, this Charlotte chiropractor.
+The pain is not always consistent and may become infrequent from time to time.
 In some cases, the symptoms may be irritating while others may report the pain to be unbearable.

 Types of Injuries